Reinforz/twitter-oauth2-blog/README.md

-# Implementing Authentication with Twitter Oauth 2.0 using Typescript, Node js, Express js and Next js in a Full Stack Application
+# Implementing Authentication with Twitter OAuth 2.0 using Typescript, Node js, Express js and Next js in a Full Stack Application

 ## Table of contents
   - [Table of contents](#table-of-contents)